 The death of a family member is a devastating event, particularly when death results from an accident or another person’s negligence.
 In Seattle, fatalities in high-impact car accidents are all too common, as are fatalities resulting from pedestrian and bicycle accidents and accidents involving large trucks.
 Throughout Washington, our heavy rains and heavily traveled roads produce hazardous conditions that result in fatal accidents.

-When a wrongful death occurs in your family, you need a Seattle wrongful death attorney who can help you and your family fight for the compensation that you deserve.
+When a wrongful death occurs in your family, you need a Seattle wrongful death attorneys who can help you and your family fight for the compensation that you deserve.
 When a loved one is lost, it is no time for you or your family to deal with insurance adjusters and investigators.
 Insurance companies and claims adjusters may try to take advantage of you during this vulnerable time.
 A wrongful death attorney can step in and keep the insurance company off your back and make sure that your rights are protected while you focus on your family and their well-being.
 Dealing with insurance companies for our clients is a huge part of what we do every day.

 Wrongful death cases are often complex and come in many different variations.
 Depending on the circumstances, the deceased individual’s estate often will bring a claim or lawsuit against the party responsible for the wrongful death, whether from a car accident or work site accident or other type of accident.
 Thorough investigations are often necessary in order to establish the facts and cause of the wrongful death.